sensible-hq/sensible-docs/readme-sync/v0/docgen/document-generation-intro.md

 ]
 ```

-You can use one API request with one JSON payload to generate a portfolio file containing two separate filled out forms, an auto policy declaration and an umbrella policy declaration.
+You can use one API request with one JSON payload to generate a portfolio file containing two separate filled-out forms: an auto policy declaration and an umbrella policy declaration.

 Notes
 ---